VysePresident/MafiaBot2/README.md

 -Set up unit testing with Discord input/output so that tests can be automated efficiently.

+-Pin Start_Of_Day empty votecounts.

+-Start_Of_Day empty votecounts should still include the Not Voting Category

+-It should be possible to remove a member and their vote from the game if they leave the server.

+-Use nicks instead of names where appropriate (votecounts, playerlists, signuplist, etc)

+-Retain original playerlist except in case of replacements.

 # BUGS (Bunny):

--(Logged IN-GAME July 15th, 2023) - Changing server nickname results in the player not being recognized as being in signup_list

--(Logged IN-GAME July 12th, 2023) - Modkilled players do not have their vote removed from subsequent votecounts until Day ends.

--(Logged IN-GAME July 10th, 2023) - The "CHANGE" section of the vote count is not accurate.
-I believe it is failing to account for voting using name instead of tag.
-Likely the "config.py" variable "prev_vote" isn't being updated correctly.

--(Logged July 8th, 2023) - The "votecount" function/command code is currently really chaotic and ugly.
-It ought to be streamlined and some of the functionality should be placed into smaller functions

 -(Logged July 8th, 2023) - The %gamesetup command triggers rate-limiting constantly.
 This lasts for ~10 seconds in the test server but can last 1-5 minutes in the actual Mafia server.
 This is a serious problem and needs to be optimized somehow.

 -(Logged July 8th, 2023) - The %endgame command checks *every* player in the server.
 Is there a way to optimize it?
 Keep in mind that mods will add and remove roles from people arbitrarily on occassion so it really does need to track *every* instance of the roles (Alive, Dead, Spectator, Spoiler), not just those created by the game.

 -Bot can't handle underscores and certain usernames.
+(EDIT: I'm uncertain if this is an issue or not.

 -Are all moderater commands admin only?
-(No - %kill needs some work)
+(No - %kill and %votecount need some work)

 -(Logged 6/25/23) When adding player to game, vote count should note the changed requirements to lynch